 The VALOR Study is testing an investigational medicine called brepocitinib.
 Researchers want to see if it can safely reduce the symptoms of dermatomyositis in adults 18 to 75 years old.

 What is dermatomyositis?

 Dermatomyositis is a rare disease in which the immune system mistakenly attacks the skin and muscles.
 This causes muscle weakness, muscle pain, skin rash or redness, and fatigue.
 If not managed, dermatomyositis may eventually lead to muscle damage, difficulty swallowing, lung disease, and heart failure.

 What is brepocitinib?

 Brepocitinib is an investigational medication that is taken as a pill once a day.
-Brepocitinib is designed to block the part of the immune system involved in causing the inflammation seen in dermatomyositis.
+Brepocitinib is designed to block parts of the immune system involved in causing inflammation seen in dermatomyositis.

 Who can participate in this study?

 To be considered for the study, you must:

 Have a diagnosis of dermatomyositis